plaisier-lab/U5_hNSC_Neural_G0/index.md

 ```

 This script will output:
-- **results/Whitfield/ACTINN_results_Whitfield_1134_quantile.csv** - The true labels, and predicted labels for the test sets from each cross-valdiation iteration.
+- **results/Whitfield/ACTINN_results_Whitfield_1134_quantile.csv** - The true labels and predicted labels for the test sets from each cross-validation iteration.
 - **results/Whitfield/ACTINN_classification_report_Whitfield_1134_quantile.csv** - Classification reports that have F1 scores and other metrics for classifier quality control.
 - **results/Whitfield/plots/F1_scores_for_each_state_Whitfield_1134_quantile.pdf** - A boxplot of each classifier method stratified by cell cycle state.
 - **results/Whitfield/plots/F1_scores_for_each_state_Whitfield_1134_quantile_2.pdf** - A boxplot of each cell cycle state stratified by classifier method.